roman-milk/roman-milk.github.io/me-my-slutwife-and.md

  I sort of meant it as a joke, but Kitty frowned -- for reasons I wouldn't have guessed.

  "Awww," she pouted, her voice dripping with disappointment, "you've ruined the surprise -- that was going to be my other present to you tomorrow night!"
-Report_Story #1